softprops/serverless-rust/README.md

 * With OpenSSL bindings which you can safely replace is with [rustls](https://github.com/ctz/rustls) or [vendor it](https://docs.rs/openssl/0.10.29/openssl/#vendored)
 * Other limitations are noted [here](https://github.com/KodrAus/rust-cross-compile#limitations).

-If you find other MUSL specific issues, please reported them by [opening an issue](https://github.com/softprops/serverless-rust/issues/new?template=bug_report.md).
+If you find other MUSL specific issues, please report them by [opening an issue](https://github.com/softprops/serverless-rust/issues/new?template=bug_report.md).

 ### 🎨 Per function customization